cookiecutter/cookiecutter/README.md

 We also recommend you to check related GitHub topics.
 For general search use [cookiecutter-template](https://github.com/topics/cookiecutter-template).
 For specific topics try to use `cookiecutter-yourtopic`, like `cookiecutter-python` or `cookiecutter-datascience`.
-This is new GitHub feature, so not all active repositories use it at the moment.
+This is a new GitHub feature, so not all active repositories use it at the moment.

 If you are template developer please add related